George Whitefield: Death and legacy

+Whitefield's long friendship with Benjamin Franklin is depicted in the 2026 film A Great Awakening.

 Relation to other Methodist leaders

 In terms of theology, Whitefield, unlike Wesley, was a supporter of Calvinism.
 The two differed on eternal election, final perseverance, and sanctification, but were reconciled as friends and co-workers, each going his own way.
 It is a prevailing misconception that Whitefield was not primarily an organizer like Wesley.
 However, as Luke Tyerman, a historian of Wesley, states, "It is notable that the first Calvinistic Methodist Association was held eighteen months before Wesley held his first Methodist Conference."
 He was a man of profound experience, which he communicated to audiences with clarity and passion.
 His patronization by Selina Hastings, Countess of Huntingdon, reflected this emphasis on practice.

 Opposition and controversy

 Whitefield welcomed opposition because as he said, "the more I am opposed, the more joy I feel".
 He proved himself adept at creating controversy.
 In his 1740 visit to Charles Town, it "took Whitefield only four days to plunge Charles Town into religious and social controversy."
 Whitefield thought he might be martyred for his views.
 After he attacked the established church he predicted that he would "be set at nought by the Rabbies of our Church, and perhaps at last be killed by them".